gatsbyjs/gatsby/docs/blog/2018-10-26-export-a-drupal-site-to-gatsby/index.md

 }
 ```

-And now that you have all the data you need, it is just a matter of creating a file with the metadata in yaml format and the body of the text in Markdown format.
+And now that you have all the data you need, it is just a matter of creating a file with the metadata in YAML format and the body of the text in Markdown format.
 Luckily, a Drupal blog can also use Markdown or you can also look for an HTML to Markdown JavaScript library like [turndown](https://github.com/domchristie/turndown).

 ```javascript
   fs.mkdir(path, (err) => { });